 In cases like these…

 If a client doesn’t have any life insurance in place, we’ll typically recommend that they take the policy being offered to them for the shortest period of time available, and then simply “re-apply” for coverage once their Sarcoidosis has healed.
-Now, we’ll be the first to admit that this may seem like a huge pain, but since none of us know which day will be our last day on this planet, taking this approach is that safest way to ensure that your loved ones would be protected.
+Now, we’ll be the first to admit that this may seem like a huge pain, but since none of us know which day will be our last day on this planet, taking this approach is the safest way to ensure that your loved ones would be protected.

 This group will consist of those who have been diagnosed with Sarcoidosis, made a full recovery, and did not suffer from any significant complications from their disease.
 In cases like these, what you’re generally going to find is that most life insurance companies aren’t going to discriminate against you for your previous Sarcoidosis diagnosis.

 Whatever “rate” you may have been able to qualify for BEFORE being diagnosed with Sarcoidosis will probably be the same rate as that of AFTER being diagnosed with Sarcoidosis.
 This is how some folks will still be able to qualify for a Preferred rate despite having been previously diagnosed with Sarcoidosis.

 The last group that we’ll commonly encounter when trying to help someone that has been diagnosed with Sarcoidosis will be those who have recovered, however, they either have some other “type” or pre-existing medical condition or did develop some “kind” of serious complication as a result of their Sarcoidosis which may potentially affect the outcome of their life insurance application.